shioyama/mobility/README.md

 platforms planned.

 For a detailed introduction to Mobility, see [Translating with Mobility](http://dejimata.com/2017/3/3/translating-with-mobility).
-See also the [Roadmap](https://github.com/shioyama/mobility/wiki/Roadmap) for what's in the works for future releases, and other pages of the [wiki][wiki] for more detail on usage.
+See also my talk at RubyConf 2018, [Building Generic Software](https://www.youtube.com/watch?v=RZkemV_-__A), where I explain the thinking behind Mobility's design.

 If you're coming from Globalize, be sure to also read the [Migrating from Globalize](https://github.com/shioyama/mobility/wiki/Migrating-from-Globalize)